Lewdness with a Child

 Obtaining Experienced Representation to Defend Your Case

-Contact the Offices of Joel M. Mann after any allegation of sexual misconduct including any lewd act with a child in the greater Las Vegas area, for Clark County and the surrounding counties throughout Nevada.
+Contact the Law Office of Joel M. Mann after any allegation of sexual misconduct including any lewd act with a child in the greater Las Vegas area, for Clark County and the surrounding counties throughout Nevada.

 Working with a criminal defense lawyer in Las Vegas can help anyone charged with lewdness with a minor fight the charges for dismissal, or possibly have the charges reduced, which would bring about a lesser sentence.
-The Law Firm of Joel M. Mann cam help individuals charged with lewdness in the following ways:
+The Law Office of Joel M. Mann can help individuals charged with lewdness in the following ways:

 - Dealing with law enforcement and prosecutors on your behalf

 - Come into a case at any stage and prepare for the trial representation

 - Make every effort to resolve your case without a trial, and in some cases through a dismissal

 - Find a way to have the charges reduced through plea bargaining

 - Find any alternative to the sentencing medium